shridharrai/NickelfoxReactScaffolding/README.md

-# New Document# Getting started with NFX React Web Boilerplate
+# Getting started with NFX React Web Boilerplate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).